-The aim of analysis of TCA-images in this paper is to uncover the black and white labelling ($\mathcal{G} = \{0, 1\}$) in order to be able to estimate the number of tooth rings.
-For this purpose a Gaussian hidden Markov random field is fitted to the TCA-image in Figure 1.
-The MRF model is specified by the FRAME model (1).
-The parameters μ_0 , μ_1 and a common variance σ^2 as well as the filter parameter T are estimated by an EM algorithm as stated in Section 2.
-The label image λ is obtained from the mean field at the last iteration.
+The aim of analyzing TCA images in this paper was to uncover the black and white labelling ($\mathcal{G} = \{0, 1\}$) in order to be able estimate the number of tooth rings.
+For this purpose, a Gaussian hidden Markov random field was fitted to the TCA image in Figure 1.
+The MRF model was specified by the FRAME model (1).
+Parameters μ_0 , μ_1 and a common variance σ^2 as well as the filter parameter T were estimated by an EM algorithm, as stated in Section 2.
+Label image λ was obtained from the mean field at the last iteration.